-- robust internationalisation (i18n) support for creating multilingual sites - · virtually unlimited undo history, allowing editors to revert to a previous version - front-end editing, providing rapid access to the content management interface - support for a variety of editors with advanced text editing features. - a flexible plugins system that lets developers put powerful tools at the fingertips of editors, without overwhelming them with a difficult interface - ... and much more
+- robust internationalisation (i18n) support for creating multilingual sites - front-end editing, providing rapid access to the content management interface - support for a variety of editors with advanced text editing features. - a flexible plugins system that lets developers put powerful tools at the fingertips of editors, without overwhelming them with a difficult interface - ... and much more